ashafiuddin21/ashafiuddin21/README.md

 - 👀 I’m interested in ... exploring code + solving puzzles!
 - 🌱 I’m currently learning ...
 Computer Science in College!
 - 💞️ I’m looking to collaborate on ...
 Projects that involve gaming, or any cool project in general. :D
-- 📫 How to reach me ... via instagram-- _lady_ayesha_
+- 📫 How to reach me ... via instagram-- thatcodinglady.py

 <!---
 ashafiuddin21/ashafiuddin21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.